Table of Contents

 Ocala Golf Courses

-Ocala National at Golden Hills Golf Club (previously just known as Golden Hills Country Club) is open to the public being a semi-private club.
+Ocala National at Golden Hills Golf Club (previously Golden Hills Country Club) is open to the public being a semi-private club.
 Both courses are settled into the beautiful scenery, surrounded by stunning horse farms.
 I have played Ocala National at Golden Hills for many years, and it’s one of the best public golf courses in Ocala.

 After passing these locations on Highway 27, turn right (heading north) onto Hwy 225 (not to be confused with Hwy 225a).
 This little detour is just a fun little road to showcase more of what the horse farms in Ocala have to offer.
 Make a right on the next major road, which is Highway 326.

 On this road, you will pass by one of the most recognizable horse farms in Ocala, Bridlewood Farm.
 Bridlewood Farm was previously owned by Arthur and Martha Appleton who started it in 1976.

 Most people have heard of the art museum off State Road 40 in Ocala called the Appleton Museum.
 Bridlewood Farm has over 2,200 beautiful acres and is known for its Thoroughbred racing, breeding, and sales.

 Millionaire’s Row – Scenic Horse Farm Drive

 Next, on your journey make a left onto Highway 225a to head north (Gilbert’s Ace Hardware is located on the corner).
 As mentioned in the title, Hwy 225a is known as Millionaire’s Row.
 Once you take this Ocala equestrian scenic drive you’ll know why it is called this.